mosajjal/dnsmonster/docs/content/en/docs/Configuration/_index.md

 dnsmonster can be configured in 3 different ways.
 Command line options, Environment variables and a configuration file.
 You can also use any combination of them at the same time.
 The precedence order is as follows:

-- Command line options (Case-sensitive, camelCase)
+- Command line options (Case-insensitive)
 - Environment variables (Always upper-case)
-- Configuration file (Case-sensitive, PascalCase)
+- Configuration file (Case-sensitive, lowercase)
 - Default values (No configuration)

 For example, if you have a configuration file that has specified a `devName`, but you also provide it as a command-line argument, dnsmonster will prioritizes CLI over config file and will ignore that parameter from the `ini` file.

 ## Command line options

-Note that command line arguments are case-sensitive and camelCase at the moment.
-This is the [known limitation](https://github.com/jessevdk/go-flags/issues/333) of the underlying flag parser library `dnsmonster` uses.

 To see the current list of command-line options, run `dnsmonster --help` or checkout the repository's README.md.